 What if my professor says his absence/makeup policy applies regardless of any medical condition?

 While your professor may have a strict attendance policy, the university is bound by federal civil rights law.
 Title IX requires the university ensure that all faculty and staff comply with the law and do not discriminate against pregnant and parenting students.
 An individual professor’s policy is not OK if it breaks the law.
-Please contact Dennis Shimek if you have questions about your professor’s attendance policy as it relates to your pregnancy or parental responsibilities.
+Please contact Julie Johnson if you have questions about your professor’s attendance policy as it relates to your pregnancy or parental responsibilities.

 Does the university need to provide me with special academic services, like tutoring?